shahbazalamjobs/To-do-list/README.md

 # To-do-list
+- Live project To do List: [Click to the project](https://shahbazalamjobs.github.io/To-do-list/)
 ## HTML & CSS
 1. Placed the selected google font using API and font swesome icon using CDN
 2. For consistent styling and cross browser compatibility, we have reset the padding, margin, and box-sizing to border-box;